 Curious how to naturally get whiter teeth?
 The good news is there are easy steps you can take to reduce discoloration by a few shades.
 Such methods are relatively cheap, especially compared to an in-office cleaning.
-It can be less harmful as well; read more on is teeth whitening harmful?
 For best results, try one of the following top teeth whitening methods and see what works best for you.

 Natural ways of whitening your teeth include:

 - Oil pulling – A traditional Indian dental remedy involving swishing oil around in your mouth in order to remove bacteria and plaque.
 We recommend that you use coconut oil to rinse your mouth, which tastes good and has a high lauric acid concentration, which helps reduce gum irritation and inflammation and kill bacteria.

 To do this, simply put 1 tablespoon of room temperature of coconut oil in your mouth and swish it around between your gums and teeth for 15-20 minutes.
 There are no acids or other ingredients that might tarnish the enamel, so you can do this daily to get your teeth whiter.

 - Brushing with baking soda – Many whitening products have abrasives and other detergents that are meant to fight stains.
 Baking soda, which is a major component of toothpaste, contains mild abrasives that can help scrub the surface of the enamel.

 It won’t fix your color overnight, but if you make it a habit, studies show positive results.

 To create the paste, simply mix 1 teaspoon of baking soda with 1 quarter teaspoon of water and mix it into a paste.